zriyansh/signoz.io/blog/2023-05-06-pricing-comparison-signoz-vs-datadog.md

 User-based pricing is outdated.
 An observability tool is used for debugging performance issues, and you never know which engineer might need it.
 At SigNoz, we don’t charge based on user seats.

-New Relic’s [user pricing](https://newrelic.com/pricing) can go up to $549/user.
+New Relic’s <a href = "https://newrelic.com/pricing" rel="noopener noreferrer nofollow" target="_blank" ><b>user pricing</b></a> can go up to $549/user.
 At scale, the cost of adding users can go up to 66% of the total bill.

 <figure data-zoomable align='center'>
     <img src="/img/blog/2023/05/new_relic_user_seat_pricing.webp" alt="User seats billing in New Relic"/>